kubestellar/kubestellar/docs/content/v0.20/architecture.md

       from the managed clusters (WECs)
 - Starting & stopping informers dynamically based on creation or deletion of CRDs (which add/remove APIs on the WDS).
+- One client connected to the WDS space and one (or more in the future) to connect to one or more OCM shards.
+  - The WDS-connected client is used to start the dynamic informers/listers for most API resources in the WDS
+  - The OCM-connected client is used to start informers/listers for OCM ManagedClusters and to copy/update/remove the wrapped objects into/from the OCM mailbox namespaces.

+Currently there are two controllers in the KubeStellar controller
+manager: the binding controller and the status controllor.

+### Planned changes to the above:

+as part of the decoupling of transport from binding as described above, the following changes are included:
-- In Placement Controller - one client connected to the WDS space and (or more in the future) to connect to one or more ITS shards.
+- Binding Controller - one client connected to the WDS space and (or more in the future) to connect to one or more ITS shards.
   - The WDS-connected client is used to start the dynamic informers/listers for most API resources in the WDS.
   - The OCM-connected client is used to start informers/listers for OCM ManagedClusters.
-This is a temporary state until cluster inventory abstraction is implemented and decoupled from OCM (and then this client should be removed).
+This is a temporary state until cluster inventory abstraction is implemented and decoupled from OCM (and then this client should be removed and we would need to use client to inventory space).
-- In Transport controller - one client connected to the WDS space and one client (or more in the future) to connect to one or more ITS shards.
+- Transport controller - one client connected to the WDS space and one client (or more in the future) to connect to one or more ITS shards.
   - The OCM-connected client is used to copy/update/remove the wrapped objects into/from the OCM mailbox namespaces.

-Currently there are three controllers in the KubeStellar controller
+so after the described change, we will have three controllers in the KubeStellar controller
-manager: the placement controller, the transport controller and the status controllor.
+manager: the binding controller, the transport controller and the status controllor.

-### Placement Controller
+### Binding Controller (a.k.a.
+Placement Controller)

-The Placement controller is responsible for watching workload objects and `BindingPolicy` objects in WDS and create from it a matching `Binding` objects in WDS. a `Binding` object is mapped 1:1 to `BindingPolicy` object and contains the concrete list of workload objects and concrete list of destinations that were selected by the policy and should get all the workload objects.
+The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and wrapping and delivering objects to the ITS based on binding policies. as a step towards the planned change that is describe in this document, Binding Controller also creates for each `BindingPolicy` a matching `Binding` object in WDS. a `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains the concrete list of workload objects and concrete list of destinations that were selected by the policy and should get all the workload objects.
+Until the planned change is completed, the `Binding` objects are not used.

-The architecture and the event flow for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand).
+The architecture and the event flow for **CURRENT** code for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand). once the planned change that is describe in this document is integrated we will update this figure accordingly.

 <figure>
   <img src="./images/placement-controller.png"  alt="Placement Controller">